michaelneuder/optimistic-relay-documentation/proposal.md

 There were a number of concerns raised in https://github.com/michaelneuder/mev-boost-relay/pull/2 that we would like to address.
 Thanks to Chris Hager, Alex Stokes, and Mateusz Morusiewicz for this initial feedback!

 #### Relay collateralization
 Relay operators who manage collateral to enable optimistic processing are accountable for the additional legal and operational complexity of managing these funds.
-This has been raised as a large concern by numerous parties.
+This has been raised as a significant concern by some parties.
 The solution we propose for the Ultra Sound Relay is a builder-guarantor approach.
 The relay acts as an intermediary to determine if/when a builder bug results in a missed slot, but the expected outcome is that once the issue is brought to the builder, they directly refund the proposer who missed the slot.
 Since builder reputation far exceeds the monetary value of the missed slots, we expect that in the vast majority of refunds to process smoothly in this fashion.
 In the exceptional case where a builder stops